modernweb-dev/rocket/docs/docs/presets/launch.md

 # Presets >> Launch ||10

 Rocket comes with a preset you will love.
-Simple, Responsive and behaving like native it sure is going to be a hit among your users.
+Simple, responsive and behaving like native, it sure is going to be a hit among your users.

 ## Installation